geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ### Background

 Our crop is sugarcane (*Saccharum officinarum*).
 First introduced in 1751 it is the highest valued row-crop in Louisiana.
-While recent decades have seen a decline in sugarcane acreage crop values have remained stable due to increases in yield.
+While recent decades have seen a decline in sugarcane acreage,  crop values have remained stable due to increases in yield.
 Increased yield is attributable mainly to the addition of nitrogen fertilizer.
-Thus, how we manage N application is relevant to farmers (economics) and to everyone else (the environment).
+Thus, how we manage N application is relevant to farmers (in terms of the economics) and to everyone else (for the environment).

 ### Goals
 During our study the primary goal was to determine whether low-cost aerial NDVI and other indices would accurately correlate with variable N rates when applied to sugarcane.
 A secondary goal was to determine if such analysis might be useful for predicting the yield potential of a future crop.
 Our work was carried out with the intention of revealing techniques that are affordable, accessible to ordinary farmers and, most importantly, *effective*.